Waddesdon Church of England School Careers Information, Advice and Education Guidance (CIAEG)

 Whilst qualifications remain very important, we recognise that employability or work-readiness is becoming more and more important to potential employers looking to fill vacancies.
 We do everything we can to ensure Waddesdon students develop these skills and attributes in order to get ahead in the workplace.

-- Provision of career plans, in consultation with professional advisers, appropriate to their interests and potential at points in time, indicating steps to be taken, and updated at key transition points.
+- Provision of personal guidance for career plans, in consultation with professional advisers, appropriate to students’ interests and potential, indicating steps to be taken, and updated at key transition points.
+This will ensure the guidance addresses the needs of each student

-- Opportunities, via meaningful encounters with employers, to encounter a range of industries and occupations and understand the changes that are taking place in modern technological society.
+- Opportunities, via meaningful encounters with employers and experiences of workplaces, to encounter a range of industries and occupations and understand the changes that are taking place in a modern technological society.
+Some of these will be with science, technology, engineering, and mathematics (STEM) employers

-- Opportunities to acquire the necessary skills to research, analyze and interpret careers information within a planned programme of careers, integral to the curriculum.
+- Provision of access to a stable, high quality careers programme appropriate to students of different ages and abilities.
+Students are given opportunities to acquire the necessary skills to research, analyse and interpret information within a planned programme of careers, integral to the curriculum

 Careers education programme: